This is primarily a teaching dance, but will also be used for some performances.

 Over Own Sword (aka Snake)

-Each dancer should in stand the circle facing clockwise (rather than facing in), each in turn, progressing clockwise, will step over the sword in their right hand (it helps to bring the hand forward of the hip), raise their arms, turn to face forward and bring their left arm down in a sweeping movement to aid the next dancer.
+Each dancer should in stand the circle facing clockwise (looking at the person in front of them), each in turn, progressing clockwise, will step over the sword in their right hand (it helps to bring the hand forward of the hip), raise their arms, turn to face forward and bring their left arm down in a sweeping movement to aid the next dancer.

 1-2 Lift your right foot over sword (it will be the foot closest to the sword)